strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 :Data type: string

 :Domain:
-  :blank: Less than a month
+  :0: Less than a month
   :1: 1-5 months
   :2: 6-12 months
   :3: Over a year